 In the mini project we tried to solicit feedback from the wider EGI community as much as possible.
 To this end a Requirements Gathering Task Force was created, with representatives from the consortium (GRNET, CNRS, SRCE), EGI.eu, NGIs and VOs.
 The Task Force provided valuable input to the work and within the scope of the mini project.
 The implementation followed closely the scope defined in the original proposal text.

-In the last months of the mini project, the consortium decided to widen a bit the scope of the mini project in order to pave the way for the follow-up work that will continue in PY5 for EGI-InSPIRE.
+In the last months of the mini project, the consortium decided to widen a bit the scope of the mini project in order to pave the way for the follow-up work that will continue in PY5 for EGI-InSPIRE in the context of JRA2 activity.

 Lessons Learned

 During the negotiation phase of the mini project, the requirements gathering phase of the project was dropped by EGI.eu as the requirements were supposed to be delivered by EGI.eu.
 In that process the consortium lost a valuable partner, who would be focusing exactly on that part of the process.
-During the implementation of the mini-project we had to hold not 1, but 3 requirement gathering phases and to organize wide Task Force in order to properly capture requirements.
+During the implementation of the mini-project we had to hold 3 requirement gathering phases and to organize wide Task Force in order to properly capture requirements.
 This effort was significant and stressed the resources very thin.

 The main goal of ARGO is to replace the SAM component ACE, but in the same time rely on other SAM components (e.g. SAM Nagios, MBN publishers).
 SAM distributed architecture is quite complex with some components not fully documented.
 Therefore team members invested significant amount of time on analysis of SAM internal mechanisms and ACE A/R algorithms.